MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/inventor.md

     ![Shrinkwrap](media/inventor-shrinkwrap.PNG "Shrinkwrap")

-    From here, there are several optimization options you can choose to help increase the performance of your model in Dynamics 365 mixed-reality apps.
+    From here, there are several optimization options you can choose to help increase the performance of your model in Dynamics 365 Guides and Power Apps.

 2. Select the **Remove parts by size** check box, select the mouse arrow, and then select the largest object you're willing to remove, such as a bolt.
 This will remove all objects (nuts, bolts, washers) that are smaller than the object you selected.